The Vermont Statutes Online

 (a) Definitions.
 As used in this section:

-(4) "Law enforcement officer" shall have the same meaning as in section 2351a of this chapter.
+(5) “Law enforcement officer” has the same meaning as in section 2351a of this title.

-(6) "Totality of the circumstances" means the conduct and decisions of the law enforcement officer leading up to the use of force and all facts known to the law enforcement officer at the time.
+(6) “Totality of the circumstances” means the conduct and decisions of the law enforcement officer leading up to the use of force and all facts known to the law enforcement officer at the time, including the conduct of the person or persons involved.

 (b) Use of force.